Carlito-prog/TraziServiceCityPopulation/README.md

 # Depending on request it should return an object containing the correct population in the DB.

+# Using Rest Client vscode to test endpoints

 # APP STARTS AT SERVER.JS LVL